-The Domestic Quarantine and Market Access Working Group ensures that the development of domestic market access conditions for plants and plant products in Australia are:
+The Subcommittee on Domestic Quarantine and Market Access ensures that the development of domestic market access conditions for plants and plant products in Australia are:

-Members of Australia’s plant industries are welcome to engage the Domestic Quarantine and Market Access Working Group.
+Members of Australia’s plant industries are welcome to engage the Subcommittee on Domestic Quarantine and Market Access.
 Members can do this either as individuals or as a group.

-There is no charge to industry for engaging the working group.
+There is no charge to industry for engaging the subcommittee.

-The information you need to engage the working group is contained in the indented links on the left side of this page.
+The information you need to engage the subcommittee is contained in the indented links on the left side of this page.